 Data Access for researchers, the Digital Service Coordinators, and the Commission

-- Researchers to gain access to publicly available data, if they meet the relevant conditions (such as independence from commercial interests, or the ability to uphold adequate security standards).
-Such researchers should already today be able to gain access to VLOPs/VLOSEs publicly accessible data without the intermediation of Digital Service Coordinators to conduct research that contributes to the detection, identification and understanding of systemic risks in the Union.
+Under the DSA, researchers can gain access to publicly available data, if they meet the relevant conditions (such as independence from commercial interests, or the ability to uphold adequate security standards).
+Researchers can access VLOPs/VLOSEs’ publicly available data without the intermediation of Digital Service Coordinators to conduct research that contributes to the detection, identification and understanding of systemic risks in the Union.

 DSA Whistleblower tool